-1. Any development considered appropriate within the Green Belt, or proposals outside but in the vicinity of the Green Belt, must be located and designed so that it does not have an adverse effect on the rural character and openness of the Green Belt.

-- 2. Where development is permitted, landscaping conditions, together with a requirement that any planting is adequately maintained, will be attached to any planning permission in order to ensure that the impact on the Green Belt is mitigated. - 3.
-Development on the edges of settlements which are surrounded by the Green Belt must include careful landscaping and design measures of a high quality in order to protect the purposes of the Green Belt. - 6.34 The area of Green Belt in South Cambridgeshire comprises 23,000 hectares covering over 25% of the district.
-This means much of the district is affected by Green Belt policies particularly those villages surrounding Cambridge. - 6.35 Green Belt is a key designation in the district, designed to protect the setting and special character of Cambridge.
-Even where exceptional circumstances warrant changes to the Green Belt or a development proposal is considered an appropriate form of development in the Green Belt, it will need to be designed and landscaped to ensure it does not have an adverse impact on wider rural character and openness.
+- 1. Any development proposals within the Green Belt must be located and designed so that they do not have an adverse effect on the rural character and openness of the Green Belt. - 2.
+Where development is permitted, landscaping conditions, together with a requirement that any planting is adequately maintained, will be attached to any planning permission in order to ensure that the impact on the Green Belt is mitigated. - 3.
+Development on the edges of settlements which are surrounded by the Green Belt must include careful landscaping and design measures of a high quality. - 6.34 The NPPF (2012) gives strong protection to the Green Belt.
+The area of Green Belt in South Cambridgeshire comprises 23,000 hectares covering over 25% of the district.
+This means much of the district is affected by Green Belt policies particularly around those villages surrounding Cambridge.
+There are no villages within the Cambridge Green Belt, each is an 'island' inset within the Green Belt with its own defined development framework boundary. - 6.35 Green Belt is a key designation in the district, which protects the setting and special character of Cambridge.
+Inappropriate development is by definition harmful to the Green Belt and will not be approved except in very special circumstances and in accordance with the approach set out in the NPPF (2012).